n-mounier/MRlap/README.md

 (MR) analyses using (potentially) overlapping samples, relying only on GWAS summary statistics.
-MR estimates can be subject to different types of biases due to the overlap between the exposure and outcome samples, the use of weak instruments and Winner’s curse.
+MR estimates can be subject to different types of biases due to the overlap between the exposure and outcome samples, the use of weak instruments and winner’s curse.
 Our approach simultaneously accounts and corrects for all these biases, using cross-trait LD-score regression (LDSC) to approximate the overlap.
 Estimating the corrected effect using our approach can be performed as a